 - It might be worth it to spend Rs.
 600 and hire a guide, though their accent can be tough to follow, and they might rush you a bit.
 Make sure that the guide is certified by the ASI (Archaeological Survey of India), though.

-If you’re looking for a nice vegetarian place to eat, you can’t go wrong with the local outlet of the popular Adyar Ananda Bhavan, a chain of sweet shops with attached vegetarian restaurant.
+If you’re looking for a nice vegetarian place to eat, you can’t go wrong with the local outlet of the popular Adyar Ananda Bhavan.
 If you can’t find one, ask a local to point you towards a restaurant that serves ‘saiva saapaad’ (roughly translated as ‘pure food’ or ‘untainted food’).
+Either way, vegetarian food is very easy to find.